charlesmoore99/Countdown/README.md

 # Countdown Tracker #

-This is a webapp for keeping track of Countdown clocks in TheSprawl
+This is a webapp for keeping track of Countdown clocks in games that are powered by the apocalypse game engine

 ### What is this repository for? ###